 Bridges, roads, airports and mines.
-Ports and harbours, factories, irrigation systems, water supply and sewage treatment.
+Ports, harbours, and factories.
+Irrigation systems, water supply and sewage treatment.
 These are just some of the infrastructure projects and systems that require the skills of civil engineers.
 As the future of the workforce and technology changes, so does the growing needs of society.
-Civil engineers need to futureproof their skills so they can meet infrastructure challenges and enjoy a rewarding civil engineering career.
+Civil engineers need to futureproof their skillset to meet infrastructure challenges.

 Take a look around your local community.
 There’s a good chance you’ll see the work of civil engineers.
 To keep up with rapidly growing communities, new roads, bigger buildings and superior systems are required.